Dr. Alexander Silbersdorff (formerly Alexander Sohn)

 Click here for a list of my published work and current working papers as well as data and software compiled for my research efforts.

 I am currently responsible for the introductory lectures in mathematics and statistics for the economics faculty.
 Before, I have taught various courses on statistics, from non-technical introductions to statistics to advanced statistics courses on state of the art regression techniques.
 In addition to courses in statistics, I have also taught the course Heterodox Economics during the winter semester for the past years.

 Click here for a list of courses I have taught so far.

-Last but not least, I offer statistical consultancy for PhD students of the following graduate schools: GAUSS, GGG, GFA, GSGG.
+Until September 2018, I offered statistical consultancies for PhD students of the following graduate schools: GAUSS, GGG, GFA, GSGG.
 Click here for more information.

 I also offer seminars and consultancies regarding technological changes for works council and staff council members in collaboration with the BTQ Kassel.

 To those critical minds that have attained or hope to attain scholarschips by the Rosa Luxemburg Stiftung, I am happy to lend my support.